mvelosop/blog/content/posts/integration-testings-for-adaptive-dialogs-in-bot-framework-v4/index.md

 - Notice that we're coding on the constructor (**line 3**), so this is actually a *declaration* or configuration of the dialog.
 - We added the `OnConversationUpdateActivity` trigger (**line 6**) and the only action is a `Foreach` "loop" (**line 8**) on the `membersAdded` property of the incoming activity (**line 9**), and a greeting message is sent to the other members (**line 14**), those that are different from the recipient, that is, the bot itself (**line 12**).
+- The `OnUnknownIntent` is the default intent, that will always be triggered now (**line 22**), since we haven't defined any recognizer.
 - We almost copied, verbatim, the code from the original `EchoBot` in a `CodeAction` (**line 24**), that's just a lambda function (or delegate) that'll get invoked when necessary.
 You can actually set breakpoints in any `CodeAction`.
 - A `CodeAction` **MUST** end with a `return await dialogContext.EndDialogAsync(options)`.